codewars/docs/content/references/markdown/index.md

 ## Links

-Valid url links are automatically converted to links.
-If you want to have a custom text instead of the url, you can you this syntax:
+Valid URLs are automatically converted to links with link text set to the URL.

+To specify a link text, use the following syntax:

 ```markdown
 [link text](https://www.example.com)